emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

   ]
   - It's open source software and the main database system that will look at.
   - Depending on your system and how you want to install PostgreSQL, there are multiple ways to go about it.
 There are detailed descriptions in the Moodle-Room for you to follow.
-- It's totally up to you, but I would suggest you also download pgAdmin4, becauses it allows you to use an UI to interact with your database. pgAdmin4 is also free.
+- It's totally up to you, but I would suggest you also download pgAdmin4, because it allows you to use an UI to interact with your database. pgAdmin4 is also free.
 ]

 == Who are you?
 #slide[